Last Updated on August 26, 2021

 How to Soften Water

 The most efficient way to soften water is by using a salt-based water softener which contains ion exchange resin.
 The resin is made up of tiny plastic beads that have a negative charge.
 Sodium or potassium ions bind to the resin because they have a positive charge.
 When hard water flows through the resin tank, the calcium and magnesium ions switch places with the sodium or potassium ions because they have a stronger positive charge.
 Since there are no more hardness minerals in the water, and it now contains less than 1 gpg, it is considered soft.
 After a while, the resin becomes full of calcium and magnesium and needs to be regenerated.
 Depending on the softener you choose, different control valves have different ways of telling the system when to regenerate.

 How Can you Tell the Difference Between Hard and Soft Water?

 There are a few telltale signs of hard vs. soft water.
 One of the easiest ways to know if you have hard water in your building is through buildup.
 When there is a lot of scale buildup on, for example, the bottom or sides of your tub or shower, this may be an indication that you have hard water.
 However, some other signs of hard water may be less perceptible.
 Some people notice a slightly unpleasant taste in their drinking water, or residue on dishes or faucets.
-You can read about some common water problems here, or even schedule a free water test to see how we can fix your water issues.
+You can read about some common water problems here, or even schedule a free consultation to see how we can fix your water issues.

 © Copyright 2021 Puronics, Inc. All rights reserved.